goncalopp/simple-ocr-opencv/README.md

-A simple pythonic OCR engine using opencv and numpy.
+A simple pythonic(Python 2.7) OCR engine using opencv 3.0.0 and numpy.

 Originally inspired by
 http://stackoverflow.com/questions/9413216/simple-digit-recognition-ocr-in-opencv-python